 21. Ride ponies at Bukit Timah Saddle Club

 If you’re looking to escape the high-rise city life of Singapore, head out to Bukit Timah Saddle Club.
 Psst, it’s got a new home (and it’s not in Bukit Timah now!) – you’ll want to head to Kranji, but it’s definitely worth the trip.
-The kids can wander around the stables admiring the horses and then have a pony ride for $10 (Sundays only at 10am).
+The kids can wander around the stables admiring the horses and then have a pony ride for $12 (weekends only from 10.30am to 1pm).
 Feast on delish grub at Marmalade Pantry or Riders Café too!

 22. Cool off at a FREE water play park!